developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/sapandroid/index.md

 ## KeyDown Actions

-EB 2.0 (and newer) allows hardware keys of certain Zebra devices to be remapped to perform predefined actions or execute JavaScript code blocks residing on the device or on a server.
+EB 2.0 (and higher) allows hardware keys of certain Zebra devices to be remapped to perform predefined actions or execute JavaScript code blocks residing on the device or on a server.
 Hardware keys are remapped in the KeyActions section of the `KeyCodeMapping
 .xml` file.
 See the [Keycode Mapping Guide](../keycapture) for more information.

 #### Press F8 key to quit the app: